Tim-Kerr/ReservationScheduler/README.md

 ## Assumptions
 * It is assumed that all reservations extend throughout the entire day.
 A reservation can't end/begin in the middle of the day.
+* It is assumed reservations have to be at least 1 day long.